Play Live Radio

 Upstate Medical University

-Two employees of SUNY Upstate Medical University in Syracuse were detained by U.S. Immigration and Customs Enforcement (ICE) on Wednesday while attending immigration hearings to finalize their legal status, the Civil Service Employees Association says.
+Two employees of SUNY Upstate Medical University in Syracuse were detained by U.S. Immigration and Customs Enforcement (ICE) on Wednesday while attending immigration hearings to finalize their legal status, according to the Civil Service Employees Association (CSEA) and United University Professions (UUP).

 In a statement, CSEA President Mary E. Sullivan called the detentions “unjust and inhumane,” saying the employees are “part of our Upstate family” and had been following the law in good faith.
 “No one should be punished for doing the right thing,” Sullivan said.